 A popular feature request we hear from the community is to expand the ways that Events posts can be sorted and filtered from the WordPress dashboard.
-This is so popular in fact, that we created a separate plugin called Advanced Post Manager (APM) a while back and started shipping it with The Events Calendar PRO.
+This is so popular in fact that we created a separate plugin called Advanced Post Manager (APM) a while back and started shipping it with Events Calendar Pro.
 We even open-sourced APM so anyone could use it for any registered custom post type in WordPress.

 We’re going to cover how to get started with APM on your site and set it up to work with events.
 You can also filter and sort your events using Events Manager available with Events Calendar Pro, along with Filter Bar.
 We’ll go over this option below as well.

 Update and activate all the things

-First off, please update The Events Calendar and its add-ons, including The Events Calendar PRO, to version 3.10 or newer.
-Running anything lower includes an older version of APM, which is what we want to avoid here.
+First off, please update The Events Calendar and its add-ons, including The Events Calendar Pro.

-Now that you’re running the latest and greatest of The Events Calendar, go download, install and activate the Advanced Post Manager plugin version 3.10 or newer.
+Now that you’re running the latest and greatest version of The Events Calendar download, install, and activate the Advanced Post Manager plugin version 3.10 or newer.

 Customize the list to meet your needs

 Advanced Post Manager gives you a huge amount of control over the list of events.
 As well as letting you add and remove various columns to help tailor the view to your needs, you can also set up advanced filtering by applying special rules to any of the following columns: